Age of Wonders III is available for free from Steam for a limited time.

-The next Epic Games Store freebie is Rime.
-Free until May 30.
+The next Epic Games Store freebie is Last Day of June.
+Free until July 05.

 I don’t know what to do with this GOG gift code for Fantasy General.
 So here is the link for anyone to claim the code.